julien6387/supvisors/docs/configuration.rst

 ``starting_strategy``

-    The strategy used to start applications on addresses.
+    The strategy used to start applications on nodes.
     Possible values are in { ``CONFIG``, ``LESS_LOADED``, ``MOST_LOADED`` }.
     The use of this option is detailed in :ref:`starting_strategy`.